What to Look for in a Ductile Iron Foundry

 Urick applies 100% resonant frequency testing to every part cast in our ductile iron foundry.

-Power and finesse from Urick Foundry
+Power and finesse from Urick Ductile Iron Foundry

-Urick has the resources and equipment for the biggest and toughest jobs, but the expertise and dexterity to meet very exacting standards, while our fine grain sand will produce a surface finish, unlike most ductile iron castings you will see.
-We are confident we are everything you're looking for in a ductile iron foundry.
+Urick has the resources and equipment for the biggest and toughest jobs, along with the expertise and dexterity to meet very exacting standards.
+Our fine-grain sand will produce a surface finish, unlike most ductile iron castings you will see; its unique graphite structure provides excellent wear resistance, making it ideal for applications requiring the best in durability.

 REQUEST A QUOTE